Sexual Harassment in Healthcare in the #MeToo Era

 - Avoiding assuming that the person making the complaint is being oversensitive.

 - Don’t leave it to the parties involved to work it out.

 - Remember that not all employees will label unwelcome conduct as harassment.
 An employee might complain, for example, about “unprofessional conduct” or “inappropriate behavior.”
 Ask the employee to describe the conduct more specifically.

 As litigation in the #MeToo era increases, healthcare providers are wise to take steps to prevent harassment, and swiftly handle problematic behaviors.

 Jackson LLP’s healthcare attorneys are experienced in implementing sexual harassment policies in medical offices and healthcare practices.
 Knowledgeable about the nuances in patient-provider relationships, our attorneys can establish your workplace employee policies and help reduce your liability for misconduct.
-To schedule a complimentary consultation with a healthcare business attorney, call our office at (312) 985-6484 or click the button below.
+To schedule a complimentary consultation with a healthcare business attorney, click the button below.

 Free Attorney ConsultationBook Now